-Manufacturer retains the right to:
+The Manufacturer retains the right to:

-• Inspect the floor.

-- Take floor samples to perform technical analysis. - Inquire as to how the product was installed. - Any other inquiries relevant to the claim.
+- Inspect the floor. - Take floor samples to perform technical analysis. - Inquire as to how the product was installed. - Any other inquiries relevant to the claim.

-Any defect shall have been brought to the attention of the retailer where the Customer purchased the floor within 30 days following the initial purchase and/or the discovery of the defect.
+Any manufacturing defect must be presented to the retailer where the Customer purchased the floor within 30 days following the initial purchase and/or the discovery of the defect.